FireWoRx21/JaredRandall.github.io/About.md

 permalink: /AboutMe

 ## Jared Randall
 I am a PhD Candidate at the University of Alberta, researching the impacts of forest management on stand structure and wildland fire behaviour.
-I am particularly  interested in understanding the role that forest industry plays in changing wildfire behaviour on the boreal landscape.